 J stands for Justify in my Bankruptcy Alphabet.
 Or rather, it stands for “no need to Justify” your decision to file bankruptcy.

-They fantasize that they will have to justify their choice of bankruptcy and that the trustee could disallow bankruptcy relief if he isn’t satisfied.
+They fear that they will have to justify their choice of bankruptcy and that the trustee could disallow bankruptcy relief if he isn’t satisfied.

 Not so.
 No one gets to sit in judgment over your decision to file bankruptcy.

 There’s no need to have a certain amount of debt nor to have tried for any period to pay the debt.

 But no laws say you have to be insolvent, or delinquent , or even entitled to a discharge in order to file bankruptcy.

 There is no requirement that you be “worthy” or that the decision be sound, or your misery deep enough to file.

 Jay Fleischman thinks “J” is reserved for him in the bankruptcy alphabet.